Get a property report and suburb profile for any property in Newtown

 Newtown demographics

-Newtown, located in Sydney's Inner West, is renowned for its vibrant and eclectic urban lifestyle.
-With a population of 14,690 and a median age of 34, it attracts a youthful and dynamic community, including students, young professionals, and families.
-The suburb's proximity to the Central Business District and the University of Sydney makes it a popular choice for those seeking a lively atmosphere combined with convenience.
+Newtown, located in Sydney's Inner West, is a vibrant and eclectic suburb renowned for its unique blend of creativity, diversity, and urban charm.
+With a population of 14,690 and a median age of 34, Newtown attracts a youthful and dynamic community, including students, young professionals, and families.
+Its proximity to the Central Business District and the University of Sydney makes it an ideal location for those seeking convenience and a lively cultural scene.

 Newtown infrastructure, key developments and investment opportunities